Have a question about our hiring process? You might just find your answer in our FAQ section below

 YES!
 Running in Wyoming tends to be more difficult because we are positioned at a higher elevation above sea level.
 Your breathing will be more difficult and different, so it is highly suggested that you prepare effectively.

-What else can I chose to do to prepare myself for a career in law enforcement?
+14. What else can I choose to do to prepare myself for a career in law enforcement?

 We can’t do the work for you.
-If your wish and dream is to become a Casper Police Officer, you need to earn it!
+If your wish and dream are to become a Casper Police Officer, you need to earn it!
 We hire heroes, and heroes never give up!